 The EPA established a Stakeholder Reference Group (SRG) as an effective means of consultation with key stakeholders and peak industry bodies.
 The SRG currently meets quarterly to provide input to the EPA on matters of policy, process and performance, including implementation of the review of EIA process.

 The core membership of the SRG is:

 Conservation Council of WA

 Environmental Institute of Australia & New Zealand

 Chamber of Minerals and Energy

-The membership may also include individuals invited at the request of the Chairman of the EPA who have relevant experience in environmental protection and related matters.
+The membership may also include individuals invited at the request of the Chair of the EPA who have relevant experience in environmental protection and related matters.

 Sub-groups may also be formed over time to deal with specific issues as they arise.

 |2018 Stakeholder Reference Group - Terms of Reference (PDF, 130.69 KB)